utsavkarkee/photosync/docs/docs/guides/external-library.md

 +       - /mnt/photos2:/mnt/photos2:ro # you can delete this line if you only have one mount point, or you can add more lines if you have more than two
 ```

-Restart Immich by running `docker compose up -d`.
+Restart  Photosync  by running `docker compose up -d`.

 # Create the library

-In the Immich web UI:
+In the  Photosync  web UI:

 - click the **Administration** link in the upper right corner.
   <img src={require('./img/administration-link.png').default} width="50%" title="Administration link" />